SavinaRoja/SavinaRoja.github.io/_posts/2015-02-04-piping-frames-from-pymol-to-libav.md

 post, but I haven't worked out the details yet since GitHub Pages doesn't allow plugins.
 So for the meantime: [here is the video](/assets/dsred_low_res.mp4).*

-So let's assume we're happy with this preview, and willing to commit our time and computing to doing a full scale render.
-Here's an updated script for generating higher resolution frames with smoother/slower rotations:
+Once ready to commit our time and computing to doing a full scale render, we might use an updated script for generating higher resolution frames with smoother/slower rotations:

 {% highlight python %}